The ABC's of Back to School for Parents

 - E. Effort.
 Praise your child’s best efforts.
 Not every child is a straight-A student.
 Let her know how proud you are when your child has truly done her best.

 - F. Friends.
-Get to know your child’s friends, and encourage relationships with those that are a positive influence.
+Get to know your child’s friends, and encourage relationships with those who are a positive influence.

 - G. Guidance counselor.
-Ask the school guidance counselor to talk with your child if he seems stressed by the birth of a sibling, the loss of a family member, or school relationships.
+Ask the school guidance counselor to talk with your child if she seems stressed by the birth of a sibling, the loss of a family member, or school relationships.

 - H. Homework.
-Provide a quiet place that is free of distractions, and help your child as needed, without doing the work for him.
+Provide a quiet place that is free of distractions, and help your child as needed, without doing the work for her.

 - I. Illness.
-Keep your child home if he is sick.
+Keep your child home if she is sick.
 Germs spread quickly in a classroom, and one sick child quickly becomes 25 sick children.

 - J. Jot a note.
 Be sure to send a written excuse when your child is absent.
 Too many unexcused absences can affect your child’s grades, or raise concerns of truancy.